kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 ![All In a Graph](/assets/posts_images/fuse.PNG)

-It is worth to mention that this post focuses mainly on the scenario of training and the data dependencies.
+It is worth to mention that this post focuses mainly on the scenario of training and discusses the fusion from the perspective of the data dependencies.
 In reality, whether to fuse a sequence of operations will be more complex than it seems.